 My Gluten Free Cranberry Orange Baked Oatmeal makes the house smell like autumn and the holidays when it is baking.
-Warm ginger, maple and orange aromas waft around our home, encouraging sleepy heads out of their beds and downstairs to taste this delicious, healthier baked oatmeal.
+Warm ginger, maple and orange aromas waft around, encouraging sleepy heads out of their beds to taste this delicious, healthier baked oatmeal.

 Ever since I made my Baked Oatmeal with Rhubarb and Almonds, my husband has been asking me to make more baked oatmeal recipes.
-So with Thanksgiving and Christmas fast approaching, I decided to think about using traditional holiday flavours in a baked oatmeal – a gluten free baked oatmeal with no refined sugars.
+So I decided to think about using traditional holiday flavours in a baked oatmeal – a gluten free baked oatmeal with no refined sugars.

 A Healthier Baked Oatmeal

-With the goodness of oats, orange juice, eggs, and milk, Cranberry Orange Baked Oatmeal makes a nutritious start to the day.
+With the goodness of oats, cranberries, orange juice, eggs, and milk, Cranberry Orange Baked Oatmeal makes a nutritious start to the day.
 I used maple syrup for sweetening but in a small enough quantity that it doesn’t take away from the goodness.
-Cranberries do need some sort of sweetener, but by using lots of ginger and also orange juice and rind, I was able to keep the amount of maple syrup I used in the recipe down.
+Cranberries are very tart, so they do need some sort of sweetener.
+However, by using lots of ginger and also orange juice and rind, I was able to keep the amount of maple syrup I used in the recipe down.

 Since my family and I began eating more healthily, I have found our tastes have changed and we don’t need things to be quite as sweet.
 However, if you feel you need a sweeter flavour, feel free to serve some maple syrup alongside to pour over top.

-Gluten Free Cranberry Orange Baked Oatmeal is also lovely served with a bit of vanilla yogurt drizzled over, and sometimes I grate a bit of orange zest or sprinkle some dried ginger on top of the yogurt to make it look pretty.
+Cranberry Orange Baked Oatmeal is also lovely served with a bit of vanilla yogurt drizzled over.
+Sometimes I grate a bit of orange zest or sprinkle some dried ginger on top of the yogurt.
+It makes it look quite pretty.

-You can use fresh or frozen cranberries in this recipe.
-It means you can make the recipe all year round, and it is a boon here in the UK where fresh cranberries are super expensive and only available in the last few weeks before Christmas.
+You can use fresh or frozen cranberries in this recipe so you can make the recipe all year round.
+Here in the UK where fresh cranberries are often expensive and available only in the last few weeks before Christmas, this really helps.

-I’ll be serving this delicious Gluten Free Cranberry Orange Baked Oatmeal all year round, and especially on Thanksgiving and Christmas mornings.
-It’s a lovely, healthier way to make any day a celebration, and a tasty holiday breakfast you can feel good about serving your family.
+I serve this delicious Cranberry Orange Baked Oatmeal all year round but it’s especially nice during the holidays.
+It’s a lovely, healthier way to make any day a celebration, and a tasty breakfast you can feel good about serving your family.

 Gluten Free Cranberry Orange Baked Oatmeal